 Even if you can’t live them out perfectly, these are wonderful goals to aim for in your marriage.

 As the years go by, you and your spouse will keep the love alive and build a marriage that lasts forever.

 *If there is any abuse happening, by all means, seek counsel.
-If you find that your mate is unreasonable and not treating you with love and respect, you should definitely get counseling.
+When your mate is unreasonable and not treating you with love and respect, you should definitely get counseling.
 You should never allow physical abuse.